Monthly Archives: January 2017

 Two specimens, Peregrine Falcon egg clutches, anatum subspecies, Carnegie Museum (photo by Steve Rogers)

-Two specimens of peregrine falcon egg clutches at Carnegie Museum, collected at Baja California in 1921 (photo by Steve Rogers)
+Two specimens of peregrine falcon egg clutches at Carnegie Museum of Natural History, collected at Baja California in 1921 (photo by Steve Rogers)

 After World War II new organochlorine insecticides were introduced on the open market and widely used in agriculture.
-Some of them, such as seed dressings of dieldrin, aldrin and heptachlor, instantly killed birds as they fed in the fields.
+The seed dressings (coatings) of dieldrin, aldrin and heptachlor instantly killed birds as they fed in the fields.
 DDT was more insidious.
+It accumulated in the body and slowly wreaked havoc.

 By the mid 1960s, seed dressings were already banned in Britain but the peregrine population was still crashing and Derek Ratcliffe wondered if something else was going on.
 Since 1951 he and other peregrine monitors had seen many broken eggs in eyries and frequent nest failure.
 Ratcliffe wondered if peregrine eggs were collapsing because the eggshells were thin.
 He decided to find out.

-Egg collections are empty shells (notice the tiny drill hole in each specimen above).
-You must not break them to measure the shell’s thickness.
+The eggs in museum collections are empty shells (notice the tiny drill hole in each specimen above) and you must not break them to measure the shell’s thickness.
 However the weight of the shell correlates to thickness if you account for the size of the egg.
 Ratcliffe weighed each egg and measured its length and width.
 Then he used this formula to determine its thickness index.

 Shell thickness index = Weight of eggshell (mg) / [Length (mm) * Breadth (mm)]